Menin Gate: Memorial

 Reginald Blomfield's triumphal arch, designed in 1921, is the entry to the barrel-vaulted passage for traffic through the mausoleum that honours the Missing, who have no known graves.
 The patient lion on the top is the lion of Britain but also the lion of Flanders.
 It was chosen to be a memorial as it was the closest gate of the town to the fighting, and so Allied Troops would have marched past it on their way to fight.
-Actually, most troops passed out of the other gates of Ypres, as the Menin Gate was too dangerous due to shellfire.
+Most troops passed out of the other gates of Ypres, as the Menin Gate was too dangerous due to shellfire.

 Its large Hall of Memory contains names on stone panels of 54,395 Commonwealth soldiers who died in the Salient but whose bodies have never been identified or found.
 On completion of the memorial, it was discovered to be too small to contain all the names as originally planned.
 An arbitrary cut-off point of 15 August 1917 was chosen and the names of 34,984 UK missing after this date were inscribed on the Tyne Cot Memorial to the Missing instead.
 The Menin Gate Memorial does not list the names of the missing of New Zealand and Newfoundland soldiers, who are instead honoured on separate memorials.